microsoft/FabConRTITutorial/docs/workshop.md

    Now we have to import the notebook into our Fabric Workspace.
 To aceive this execute the following steps.

 2. To import the notebook into your workspace you first have to return to the workspace.
 To do so click on the icon of your workspace on the left pane.
 In our example the workspace is named **RTI Tutorial**.
-If you do the Lab at FabCon Europe choose the workspace name that was provided to you.
+If you do the Lab at dataMinds Connect Europe choose the workspace name that was provided to you.
 After changing to the workspace click on the menu **Import**, select **Notebook** and then the option **From this computer**.

    ![alt text](assets/image_task06_step02.png)